docker/compose/docs/wordpress.md

 <!--[metadata]>
 +++
-title = "Quickstart Guide: Compose and WordPress" description = "Getting started with Compose and WordPress" keywords = ["documentation, docs,  docker, compose, orchestration, containers"] [menu.main] parent="smn_workw_compose" weight=6
+title = "Quickstart: Compose and WordPress" description = "Getting started with Compose and WordPress" keywords = ["documentation, docs,  docker, compose, orchestration, containers"] [menu.main] parent="workw_compose" weight=6
 +++
 <![end-metadata]-->

-# Quickstart Guide: Compose and WordPress
+# Quickstart: Compose and WordPress

 You can use Compose to easily run WordPress in an isolated environment built with Docker containers.